In a constantly changing and evolving world, nobody wants outdated information. This is where a living document swoops in to save the day!

 We hope this blog has helped you learn everything you need about living documents.
 Now, all you have left to do is check out Bit.ai and create your living document seamlessly!
 Good luck and adios!

-What is Code Documentation?
+Q1.
+What is Live Documentation?